CosmWasm/testnets/devops/node/README.md

 # Set up a Full Node

+These instructions work for a machine running Ubuntu 20.04.

+First, copy all files from this directory to the machine:

+`scp ./* root@1.2.3.4:`

+Also, copy the proper env for the testnet you choose:

+`scp ../../coralnet/defaults.env root@1.2.3.4:`

 ## Installing

-First, you must get the proper testnet config, eg: `source ../../coralnet/defaults.env`
+First, source all the defaults: `source defaults.sh`

 Then you may want to set the following variables locally:

 * `MONIKER` - this is the moniker you use for the node. it should be unique and descriptive (required)
 * `WASMD_HOME` - this is the directory where all the data is stored.
 Default `/root`
 * `REPOSITORY` - the docker image repository to use.
 Default `cosmwasm/wasmd` (maybe you have a fork?)

+Then run it like: `MONIKER=my-name-here ./install.sh`

 The script must be run as root.
 If you are not logged in as root, try `sudo -E install.sh`